Demand for starter homes buoys Glenveagh in first half

 Glenveagh also said it had been awarded its first tender, with the company being selected as the preferred bidder for the Oscar Traynor Housing Initiative by Dublin City Council, which will see the development of a residential quarter on the site around five kilometres outside the city centre.

-The housebuilder’s operating loss for the period was €5.6 million, which it attributed to the Covid-19 outbreak.
+The house builder’s operating loss for the period was €5.6 million, which it attributed to the pandemic.
 The company said it restricted spending on development land to preserve as much cash as possible.

 Glenveagh said it had gross debt of €110 million at the end of June, with cash of €63 million.
 It had significant net assets of €843 million at the end of the six months, with net debt of €49 million and cash and available facilities of €78 million.